 Animal Feed And Veterinary Drugs

 The FAS office in the U.S. Embassy-Belgrade can arrange appointments for interested companies with the US agricultural suppliers participating in the attached trade shows.
-The following is a calendar of worldwide trade shows with a U.S. presence and the list of upcoming events in Europe:

 You can work closely with various U.S. associations engaged in development of markets for specific U.S. products.